 - Move borderline hardy succulent plants inside and put them on your sunniest windowsill.
-Some will survive outside if they have fast drainage and are tucked under a roof in a sheltered, bright spot.
+Some will survive outside if they have fast drainage and are in a sheltered, bright spot.

-- Reduce feeding by half, either by reducing the frequency or by increasing the dilution.
+- Reduce feeding by half by reducing the frequency or by increasing the dilution.
 You should reduce the frequency of watering from now anyway, as plants generally need less in winter.